ashishsinha2005/NLP_Models/4.11.seamantic search/README.md

 ## Action:

-- Built an AI-driven summarization framework using transformer models like BERT for semantic understanding and abstractive summarization.
+- Built an AI-driven summarization framework using transformer models like paraphrase-MiniLM-L6-v2  for semantic understanding and abstractive summarization.
 -  Implemented the system on AWS, utilizing S3 buckets for data storage, Boto3 for service interaction, and SageMaker for model training and deployment.